Piyush-BA/concur-manual/docs/int.md

 #### 2. Enter the name of the request.
 For Eg. Sales Training

-#### 3. Select the booking type as Booked by other sources.
+#### 3. Select the booking type as "Booked by other sources".

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\warn.png"  height="22" width="22">

 ```
-Always select booking type as Booked by other sources in International travel.
+Always select booking type as "Booked by other sources" in International travel.
 ```

 #### 4. Leave the Personal/Family Travel as No. Concur system currently does not support this feature.